BioI am President and CEO of Humanyze, a behavioral analytics company based off of my research. I literally wrote the book on People Analytics.

 I received my BA and MA in Computer Science in four years from Boston University in 2006.
 During this time I was a member of the Image and Video Computation Group.
 I received a minor in Japanese, and I studied abroad in Japan for one semester during my Junior year at the Kyoto Center for Japanese Studies (now the Kyoto Consortium for Japanese Studies).
 I have also enjoyed working at various research labs in Japan, including Hitachi's Central Research Laboratory and Ricoh's Central Research Laboratory.

-My work has been featured in many major outlets, and a selected listing can be found in my CV.
-I have also consulted for industry leaders such as LG, McKinsey & Company, and Gartner on technology trends, social networks, and organizational design.
+My work has been featured in many major outlets.
+Before Humanyze I consulted for industry leaders such as LG, McKinsey & Company, and Gartner on technology trends, social networks, and organizational design.

 My current research interests include dynamic organizational design, organizational behavior, social networks, sensor networks, prediction mechanisms, and information flow.